200percentmicky/chadmusic/docs/setup/creating_app.md

     Your bot's token is like a password.
 Never share your token with anyone or anywhere!

-:three: Go to the OAuth section of your application and generate your bot's invite link.

-Go to the URL Generator to create your bot's invite link.
+Go to the OAuth section of your application and generate your bot's invite link, and then to the URL Generator to create your bot's invite link.

 ![](../assets/app_oauth_tab.png)